Please find below the full list of items that we always look at when reviewing a User Interface:

-Gift Card – Single load card issued to a consumer in a specified amount for personal, family, or household purposes.
+Gift Card – Single load or reloadable card issued to a consumer in a specified amount for personal, family, or household purposes.

-Instant Issue – Pre-printed card inventory designed to allow the in person issuance or replacement of a card to a cardholder.
+Instant Issue – Pre-printed card stock designed to allow the in-person issuance or replacement of a card to a cardholder.

-Issuer Statement – Statement required on each piece of collateral where WaveCrest is the issuer of the program.
+Issuer Statement – Statement required on each piece of marketing materials where WaveCrest is the issuer of the Program.

 Load Network – Third party proprietary system or network designed to facilitate the loading of funds to cards.

-Marketing Approval Request – The request by a Partner to WaveCrest to review and approve marketing collateral.
+Marketing Approval Request – The request by a Partner to WaveCrest to review and approve marketing materials.

-Merchant Category Code (MCC) – Code set by the networks specific to the type of goods or services the cardholder is receiving.
+Merchant Category Code (MCC) – Code set by the schemes specific to the type of goods or services the cardholder is receiving.

 Multi-Level Marketing – Marketing strategy where a company markets its products or services through independent contractors, which sell or market products or services to the end consumer.
 Typically, the marketing strategy compensates not only for sales generated, but also for the sales of the other individuals or companies that are hired.

-Network or Payment Network – Reference to Mastercard International, Visa Europe, Visa USA or Discover Financial Services., and any other card association operating a payment network utilized in connection with a program.
+Scheme or Payment Network – Reference to Mastercard International., and any other card association operating a payment network utilized in connection with a Program.

 Open Loop – Prepaid access to funds or the value of funds that can be used for purchase of goods or services generally anywhere cards are accepted.

-Partner – WaveCrest’s Client, also commonly referred to a Business Partner, operating a Program under an Agreement.
+Business Partner – WaveCrest’s customer operating a Program under an Agreement.

-Payroll Card – Card issued to an employee through his or her employer, where the primary purpose is to receive wages and/or other compensation from the employer.
+Payroll Card – Card issued to an employee by his or her employer, for the primary purpose of receiving wages and/or other compensation from their employer.

 Pay-out Card – Card issued to an individual, where the primary purpose is to receive commissions, transfers of funds or other non-wage disbursement from a Partner.